JOFLIX/meal-tracker/README.md

 5. Sort Meals based on their calories level
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+##BUGS
+The application keeps on breaking, but we are working to maintain it.

 ## Developer
 It was Developed by Mulu Kadan, 2017